Agaltsovd/AI-Drone-Finding-Path/README.md

 -  Algorithm with different  heuristics for A*search algorithm
 -  Breadth-first search algorithm with graph search
 -  A* search for traversing 3 fixed points

+All algorithms are in planning_utils.py and Breadth-first search algorithm is in Q5_planning_utils.py